regulyagoston/regulyagoston.github.io/index.md

 ## [Teaching](./teaching.md)

 In the past few years I have teached mathematics and data analysis related courses at CEU.
-I had the fortune to teach on three programms: MS in Business Analytics, MS in Finance and Excecutive MBA.
+I had the fortune to teach on four programs at CEU: MS in Business Analytics, MS in Finance, MA in Economics and Excecutive MBA.

 More information on the courses, I have tought are avaliable [here](./teaching.md).

 ## [Curriculum Vitae](./cv.md)